MicrosoftDocs/cpp-docs/docs/what-s-new-for-visual-cpp-in-visual-studio.md

 Some of these features are common to other languages, and some are specific to C++.
 For more information about these new features, see [Announcing Visual Studio “15”](https://blogs.msdn.microsoft.com/visualstudio/2016/10/05/announcing-visual-studio-15-preview-5/).

-### Support for non-MSBuild projects with Open Folder
+## Non-MSBuild projects with Open Folder
 Visual Studio 2017 introduces the “Open Folder” feature, which enables you to code, build and debug in a folder containing source code without the need to create any solutions or projects.
-This makes it a lot simpler to get started with Visual Studio even if your project is not an MSBuild-based project.
+This makes it much simpler to get started with Visual Studio even if your project is not an MSBuild-based project.
 With “Open Folder” you get access to the powerful code understanding, editing, building and debugging capabilities that Visual Studio already provides for MSBuild projects.
 For more information, see [Open Folder projects in Visual C++](ide/non-msbuild-projects.md).

 * Improvements to the Open Folder experience.
 You can customize the experience through these json files:
   -	CppProperties.json to customize the IntelliSense and browsing experience.